Yorkis Pérez

-Yorkis Miguel Vargas Pérez (born September 30, 1967) is a former Major League Baseball pitcher.
+Yorkis Miguel Vargas Pérez (born September 30, 1967) is a Dominican former Major League Baseball (MLB) pitcher.
 The left-hander appeared in 337 games over nine seasons for the Chicago Cubs, Florida Marlins, New York Mets, Philadelphia Phillies, Houston Astros and Baltimore Orioles, all as a relief pitcher.
 He also pitched three games in for the Yomiuri Giants.

 Career

 He signed a minor league deal with Baltimore just before the start of the 2002 season after he was released by the Arizona Diamondbacks during the last week of spring training.
 After spending almost the entire first half of the campaign with the Rochester Red Wings, his contract was purchased by the Orioles on June 25.
 He went 0-0 with one save and a 3.29 earned run average (ERA) in 23 appearances before an appendectomy on September 12 ended his season.
 He was released nineteen days later on October 1.

-Personal
+Personal life

 Yorkis has three cousins (all brothers) that have played in the major leagues: Melido Pérez, Pascual Pérez, and Carlos Pérez.
 His son, Leurys Vargas, was a member of the Seattle Mariners organization from 2012-2015.